Recurrence for semi-decompositions: Preliminaries

-\begin{definition} A mapping $\F \colon X \to 2^X$ from a set $X$ is a {\bf semi-decomposition} if it satisfies the following two conditions: \\ {\rm(1)} $x \in \F(x)$ for any $x \in X$. \\ {\rm(2)} $\F(x) \subseteq \F(y)$ for any $x, y \in X$ with $x \in \F(y)$. \end{definition} By definition, any decompositions are semi-decompositions.
+By definition, any decompositions are semi-decompositions.
 Note that the set of orbits of any semi-group action is a semi-decomposition and that the set of simplices of the simplicial complex has a semi-decomposition structure.
 Moreover, any filtrations of topological spaces and any stratifications on topological spaces have semi-decomposition structures.
-Here a stratification on a topological space $X$ is a continuous mapping $\pi \colon X \to P$ from $X$ to a poset $P$ with the Alexandroff topology (cf. \cite[Definition A.5.2]{luriehigher} and \cite[Definition 2.1.3]{Ayala2017local}), and the subsets $\F(x) := \{ \bigcup_{y \leq x} \pi^{-1}(y) \mid x \in P \}$ for any points $x \in X$ form a semi-decomposition of the stratification.
+In particular, the set of (connected components of) sub-level sets of any function is a semi-decomposition.
+Here a {\bf stratification} on a topological space $X$ is a continuous mapping $\pi \colon X \to P$ from $X$ to a poset $P$ with the Alexandroff topology (cf. \cite[Definition A.5.2]{luriehigher} and \cite[Definition 2.1.3]{Ayala2017local}), and the subsets $\F(x) := \{ \bigcup_{y \leq x} \pi^{-1}(y) \mid x \in P \}$ for any points $x \in X$ form a semi-decomposition of the stratification.
 Notice that a semi-decomposition on a topological space has no stratification in general, even for decompositions generated by groups.
 In fact, the set of orbits of an irrational rotation on a circle, which is a minimal diffeomorphism, is a decomposition but does not have canonical stratifications because any orbits are not closed but maximal elements in the decomposition with respect to the inclusion order.

-The closure of the element containing a point is called the element closure of the point.
 From now on, we use $\F$ for a semi-decomposition on a topological space $X$ unless otherwise stated.

 In this paper, we show the relations of properties for semi-decompositions as in Figure~\ref{Fig:implications03} (see Lemmas~\ref{lem:equiv_ch_r}--\ref{th:mini} and an example in \S\ref{sec:ec_npap}).